nbrandaleone-aws/FargateActionDemo/README.md

 # FargateActionDemo

-How to use GitHub Actions with AWS Fargate.
+How to use GitHub Actions with AWS Fargate

 [Github actions and Fargate](https://aws.amazon.com/blogs/opensource/github-actions-aws-fargate/)